cmvandrevala/more-than-equations/content/Physics/Lesson Plans/Coulombs Law for Discrete Charge Distributions.md

 ---
-layout: lesson-plan
 title: Coulomb's Law for Discrete Charge Distributions
-topics:
+tags:
+  - phy-122
+  - phy-202
+  - coulombs-law
+  - algebra
+description: We calculate the electric field from discrete charge distributions by utilizing Coulomb's law and superposition.
+articleType: lesson-plan
+date: 2025-04-24
+---

+## 🔖 Topics

 - Electric charge
 - Coulomb's law
 - Superposition

-objectives:
+## 🎯 Objectives

 - Describe the two types of electric charge
 - Calculate the forces on point charges using Coulomb's law
 - Utilize superposition to calculate the net force from multiple point charges
-draft: true
----

 ## 📋 Sequence

-* Electric charge
+- Electric charge
-  * Elementary charge $$e = 1.6 \times 10^{-19} \: C$$
+  - Elementary charge $$e = 1.6 \times 10^{-19} \: C$$
-* Coulomb's law examples
+- Coulomb's law examples
-  * Force between two point charges along the x-axis
+  - Force between two point charges along the x-axis
-  * Force between two point charges positioned at arbitrary points in the xy-plane
+  - Force between two point charges positioned at arbitrary points in the xy-plane
-  * Force on a point charge from two other point charges
+  - Force on a point charge from two other point charges
-  * Net force on a point charge at the center of a square
+  - Net force on a point charge at the center of a square
-  * Net force on a point charge at the center of an equilateral triangle
+  - Net force on a point charge at the center of an equilateral triangle

 ## 🖥️ Animations, Simulations, Activities